 Your weekly mini-essays are not “blog posts” but an informal writing space for thinking through the main concepts, questions, and subject matter in each week’s unit of readings.
 There is no specific length or limit, but you can aim for at least 300-500 words (more if you are citing and quoting sources).

 - References to, and comments on, at least two of the readings or sources for the week.

 - Do not summarize, but work through the ideas and try them out on examples and cases.

-- Ask questions, and comment on what isn’t clear so that we can discuss in class.
+- Ask questions, comment on what isn’t clear for us to discussion in class.